j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 The only differance is that we use the local differentiation rule for multiplication in the `_backward` function.
 Everything else is the same.

-Now, with the multiplication we can verify that our auto grad engine can solve the computation graph we solved manually in the previous section:
+Now, with the multiplication we can verify that our auto-grad engine can solve the computational graph we solved manually in the previous section:

 ```python
 x_1 = Value(3)